-[God] reminds them — and us — that we can read Scripture and seek truth but unless we come to Him for life, we cannot truly move forward.
-We are not truly living.
+Unless we come to Him for life we cannot truly move forward.
+We are not truly living …

 Today’s Lenten Reflection

-Dear Jesus, we hear Your words, we believe Your promises.
+Jesus, we hear Your Words and believe Your promises.
 Today we ask for the grace of courage like Moses, to put our fears aside, pick up our cross, and follow You in word, thought, and deed.
-We know that by seeking You and carrying out Your will is the only way to true happiness and peace.
-Loving and patient Father, we give You all of our thoughts, words, and actions to You this day.
-Work in us and through us to bear witness to Your Son, Jesus, so that we may bring His presence to the hearts of others.
+We know that by seeking You and carrying out Your will is the only way to true peace and happiness.
+So, loving and patient Father, we surrender all of our thoughts, words, and actions to You this day.
+Work in and through us to bear witness to Your Gospel Message by obeying your commands so that we may truly bring Christ’s presence into the hearts of others.
 We pray this in Your good and holy Name.
 Amen.

 Today’s suggested penance

-*Send a Thank You note to someone to whom you owe a debt of gratitude.
+Send a handwritten Thank You note to someone of whom you owe a debt of gratitude.

 “I am not capable of doing big things, but I want to do everything, even the smallest things, for the greater glory of God” –Saint Dominic Savio.